What is the expected recovery following joint replacement?

 When can I play golf?

-Although you may return to the driving range to gently practice your swing, it is typically advised to wait at least 4 weeks before returning to a full round of golf.
+Although you may return to the driving range to gently practice your swing around 4-6 weeks, it is typically advised to wait closer to 3 months before returning to a full round of golf.

 When can I fly?